-57. A gross declaration is made, which means that deductions are made for deliveries or own use for certain tax-exempted areas (.
-As mentioned above, such as export or non-fuel use).
-In most such cases thedeliveries need to be to a recipient of the fuels must be an approved user (who has received a special approval is given by the tax authoritiesauthority) to be able to receive the fuels without tax being charged.
-If the end-consumer buys the fuels fully taxed, they needhe needs to ask for a tax reimbursement at a later stage from the Tax Agencytax authority, upon showing that the fuels have been consumed for a tax-exempted area.
-Industrial companies using energy products in metallurgical processes is an example of a tax exempted area of use in Sweden.
+57. A gross declaration is made, which means that deductions are made for deliveries or own use for certain tax-exempted areas.
+As mentioned above, such deliveries need to be to a recipient who has received a special approval by the tax authority) to be able to receive the fuels without tax being charged.
+If the end-consumer buys the fuels fully taxed, he needs to ask for a tax reimbursement at a later stage from the tax authority, upon showing that the fuels have been consumed for a tax-exempted area.